Qumulo/docs/rest-api-guide/ldap-server/ldap_login-name_login_name_gid-numbers.md

 category: /LDAP Server
 methods:
   get:
+    summary: Query the LDAP server for the gid numbers for all the groups of which the given login name is a member.
+This returns a vector of results in the case that the given login name maps to multiple uid numbers.
     parameters:
+    - name: login_name
-    - description: The login name to use to lookup its GID numbers
+      description: The login name to use to lookup its GID numbers
-      name: login_name
       required: true
-    preview: false
     response_body:
       schema: "{\n  \"description\": \"api_ldap_login_name_to_gid_numbers\",\n  \"\
         type\": \"object\",\n  \"properties\": {\n    \"login_name\": {\n      \"\